hostas/EDA-and-ML-Perovskites/03-Regression/README.md

 ![Abstract](https://github.com/hostas/EDA-and-ML-for-Perovskites/blob/master/Graphics/Regression.jpg)

-**Figure 1**: We can optimize the models for both weight composition and elemental descriptors easily but the performance is quantitatively worse for simpler weight composition descriptor.
+**Figure 1**: We can optimize the models for both weight composition and elemental descriptors easily but the performance is noticeably worse for simpler weight composition descriptor.